RafaelCeregatti-hub/Scrap/readme.txt

-project repository: stock prices with web scrap
+project repository: stock prices with web scrap and join with git